-- 5. The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance and its short, medium and long-term prospects. - The board is assisted by the audit and risk committee and its subsidiary operations to ensure that the necessary controls are in place to verify and consider factors and risks that could impact the integrity of the integrated report and any other disclosures. - The audit and risk committee reviews and recommends the interim annual financial statements, the annual financial statements and IAR together with ensuring that these are prepared using the appropriate reporting frameworks which are subsequently reviewed and approved by the board.
-The group's remuneration report, published as part of the IAR, comprises three components: a background statement, the remuneration policy, and an implementation report which contains details of all remuneration awarded to executive management and non-executive directors during the reporting period.
-The remuneration report aims to provide clear disclosure to stakeholders on the board's approach to the remuneration of executives, non-executive directors and employees. - Results presentations are held after the interim and year-end financial results are announced and copies of the results presentations, the webcast, and annual and interim reports are published on the group's website.

-responsibilities of the governing body

-- Primary role and 6.
-The governing body should serve as the focal point and custodian of corporate governance in the organisation. - The board serves as the focal point and custodian of corporate governance in the group.
-The board operates within the ambit of the board charter which ensures: - meetings are held quarterly, and the work plan is managed according to the board charter to ensure that all matters are covered during the course of the year; - directors have unrestricted access to executive management and group information as well as the resources required to carry out their duties and responsibilities; - directors have access to independent, external specialist advice at the group's expense pertaining to matters within the scope of their duties; and - roles and responsibilities of the board are revised annually to align with King IVTM. - The governance framework, which provides role clarity and clearly delineated roles and areas of accountability, facilitated a well-co-ordinated response to Covid-19. ensuring strategic alignment across the group and efficient and informed decisionmaking at the appropriate levels. - The group's governance framework and corporate governance practices are disclosed in the IAR.
+TOPIC PRINCIPLE APPLICATION AND KEY FOCUS AREAS DURING THE YEAR Strategy and performance 4.
+The governing body should appreciate that the organisation's core purpose, its risk and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value-creation process.
+The board acknowledges that it is ultimately responsible for the company's strategy, performance and sustainable development and therefore meets no less than four times a year to review reports from the chief executive officer, group finance director, divisional chief executive officers, chairs of committees and other senior executives and independent advisers.
+Management has regular strategy sessions.
+During the year the Retail division held one two-day strategy breakaway together with two one-day conferences to which senior members of management were invited.
+Weaver Fintech held one one-day and one three-day strategy sessions wherein targets, forecasting, strategy, customer acquisition, migration from legacy software, credit and fraud risks were the notable items for discussion.
+These strategies were then presented by senior management to the HIL board and, after much deliberation, approved by them.
+More details on the group's strategy and performance can be found in the IAR.
+Reporting 5.
+The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance and its short, medium and long-term prospects.
+The board is assisted by the audit and risk committee to ensure that the necessary controls are in place to verify and consider factors and risks that could impact the integrity of the integrated report and any other disclosures.
+The audit and risk committee reviews and recommends the interim financial statements, the annual financial statements and IAR together with ensuring that these are prepared using the appropriate reporting frameworks which is subsequently reviewed and approved by the board.
+The group's Remuneration Report, published as part of the IAR, comprises three components: a background statement, the remuneration policy and an implementation report which contains details of all remuneration awarded to executive management and non-executive directors during the reporting period.
+The remuneration report aims to provide clear disclosure to stakeholders on the board's approach to the remuneration of executives, non-executive directors and employees.
+Results presentations are held after the interim and year-end financial results are announced and copies of the results presentations, the webcast, and annual and interim reports are published on the group's website.
+Primary role and responsibilities of the governing body 6.
+The governing body should serve as the focal point and custodian of corporate governance in the organisation.
+The board serves as the focal point and custodian of corporate governance in the group.
+The board operates within the ambit of the board charter which ensures: meetings are held quarterly, and the work plan is managed according to the board charter to ensure that all matters are covered during the course of the year; directors have unrestricted access to executive management and group information as well as the resources required to carry out their duties and responsibilities; directors have access to independent, external specialist advice at the group's expense pertaining to matters within the scope of their duties; and roles and responsibilities of the board are revised annually to align with King IVTM.
+The board charter was updated and approved during the year.
+The group's governance framework and corporate governance practices are disclosed in the IAR.